NDYC to Tinubu: Be impartial in investigating Bawa

 By Dickson Omobola

-The Niger Delta Youth Congress, NDYC, Thursday, urged President Bola Tinubu to ensure that investigations into the alleged misconduct of the Chairman of the Economic and Financial Crimes Commission, EFCC, Mr. Abdulrasheed Bawa was impartially conducted.
+Niger Delta Youth Congress, NDYC, yesterday, urged President Bola Tinubu to ensure that investigations into the alleged misconduct of the Chairman of the Economic and Financial Crimes Commission, EFCC, Mr. Abdulrasheed Bawa, was impartially conducted.

 NDYC said the decision to suspend Bawa showcased the President’s commitment to tackling corruption and upholding the principles of good governance.